openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

                                 package (both mandatory and user specified
                                 ones) and before creating the initramfs

-  --include-kernel-module       make sure the given modules are included into
-                                initramfs image.(by adding module into
-                                /etc/initramfs-tools/modules)

-   **Note**
-   If the module in question is not shipped with the kernel itself please add the package providing it (see the `--package' option).
-   Keep in mind that initramfs image should be kept as small is possible.
-   This option is intended to include uncommon network interface cards' drivers so the initramfs can fetch the root filesystem image via the network.

-  --blacklist-kernel-module     Make sure the given modules never get
-                                loaded automatically

   --package PKGNAME             The option can be given multiple times, all
                                 specified packages and their dependencies will
                                 be installed.